Or, consider other cards for 50,000 or more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Earn up to 100,000 Membership Rewards® points.
 Earn 50,000 Membership Rewards® points after you spend $5,000 and an extra 50,000 points after you spend an additional $10,000 all on qualifying purchases on the Business Platinum Card within your first 3 months of Card Membership.
 Offer expires January 25, 2017.

 Yes, that’s $15,000 in spending required in 3 months to get the full bonus.
-If you don’t have a business, the personal card was last spotted in May via a publicly available page with a much lower spending requirement, but that was quickly shut off within a day, and is no longer active.
+If you don’t have a business, the personal card was available briefly in November via a publicly available page with a much lower spending requirement, but it was pulled very quickly.

 But it’s such a big and lucrative deal that you might want to check some places that aren’t obvious, and as of July 11, 2016 some people have reported being targeted online for the 100K Amex Platinum offer (personal version) using the CARDMATCH method below.